semuconsulting/PyGPSClient/README.md

 1. [GPX Track Viewer](#gpxviewer) utility with elevation and speed profiles and track metadata (*requires an Internet connection and free
 [MapQuest API Key](https://developer.mapquest.com/user/login/sign-up)*).
 To display the GPX Track viewer, go to Menu..Options..GPX Track Viewer.

+FYI: By default, the GUI refresh interval is 0.5 seconds.
+This can be configured via the `guiupdateinterval_f` setting in the json configuration file.
+NB: PyGPSClient may become unresponsive on slower platforms (e.g. Raspberry Pi) if the GUI update interval is less than 0.1 seconds, though much lower intervals (<= 0.1 secs) can be accommodated on more powerful platforms.

 | User-selectable 'widgets' | To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option. |
 |---------------------------|---------------------------------------------------------------------------------------------------|